 Although it's one of the larger flightseeing companies in Anchorage, Regal Air is still a family operation, and you'll find a friendly, helpful crew of pilots and staff.
-You'll also have lots of tour options: go glacier viewing, see Mt.
-McKinley, take remote fishing trips, or take a flightseeing tour of Anchorage.
-With numerous flight times and itineraries—and even a free hotel shuttle—it couldn't be easier to see Alaska by air.
+You'll also have lots of tour options: go glacier viewing, see Denali, take a remote fly-out fishing trip, or even go bear viewing.
+With numerous flight times daily—and even a free hotel shuttle—it couldn't be easier to see the untamed Alaska by air.

-All Regal pilots share Mike's passion for flying, and they're happy to tell stories about the life of a bush pilot, from seeing the alpine glow on Mt.
-McKinley to looking down on moose and other wildlife.
+All Regal pilots share Mike's passion for flying, and they're happy to tell stories about the life of a bush pilot, from seeing the alpine glow on Denali to looking down on moose and other wildlife.

-Other than climbing Mt.
-McKinley, there’s no better way to explore North America’s tallest mountain than a flightseeing trip.
-With Regal Air’s Mt.
-McKinley Tour, you’ll fly along the south face of the mountain, looking down on the massive Ruth and Kahiltna Glaciers, and looking up to the 20,320-foot summit.
+Other than climbing Denali, there’s no better way to explore North America’s tallest mountain than a flightseeing trip.
+With Regal Air’s Denali Tour, you’ll fly along the south face of the mountain, looking down on the massive Ruth and Kahiltna Glaciers, and looking up to the 20,310-foot summit.
 Your trip starts from Lake Hood, and you’ll get great city views as you soar over Anchorage.
 You’ll fly up the Susitna and Kahiltna River valleys, where you can scan for wildlife before climbing into the foothills of the Alaska Range.
-Known as the "Little Switzerland" of Alaska, these jagged peaks are similar to the European Alps, and give way to the glaciers, ice falls, and rock walls of McKinley.
+Known as the "Little Switzerland" of Alaska, these jagged peaks are similar to the European Alps, and give way to the glaciers, ice falls, and rock walls of Denali.
 You’ll fly over climbers’ base camps and alongside the towering summit, then land on Lake Chelatna and stretch your legs on a sandy beach.
 On your way back, you’ll fly low so you can look for grizzly bears, moose, bald eagles, and swans.

 Knik and Colony Glacier Tour